Distributed Multisensor ISAC

 We also do not want to conceal the fact that a comprehensive solution to the problem of U-Space surveillance would require additional sensor functions.
 For example, radio communications to or from the drones should be monitored.
-An active communication link is most easy to detect and already reveals a lot about the target`s mission.
+An active communication link is most easy to detect and already reveals a lot about a target's mission.
 Furthermore, no transmit resources are required for target illumination.
 On the other hand, radar sensing has the advantage that the drone can be detected even when there is no active telemetry or data connection.
-It therefore makes sense to combine both methods of radio sensing, namely location of actively transmitting targets and radar location of passive targets.
+It therefore makes sense to combine both methods of radio sensing, namely localization of actively transmitting targets and radar localization of passive targets.
 Finally, receiver interfaces of mobile networks can be enabled for the detection and localization of transmitters.
-This may be seen as another advantage of integrating radio sensing functionalities into the mobile communication network.
+This is as another advantage of integrating radio sensing functionalities into the mobile communication network.
 However, a more detailed discussion of the field of radio surveillance which includes identification, recognition, localization and tracking of active radio emitters is far beyond the scope of this paper.